jpreecedev/developerhandbook/src/content/blog/react/react-redux-babel-jest-webpack-starter-template/index.md

 ---
-layout: post
 title: A bare bones React boilerplate, featuring Webpack 4, React, Redux, Jest, and Babel 7
 description: Boilerplate and template projects are awesome, however, sometimes they can be quite bloated.
 This is a barebones starter template.
-date: 2018-09-22
+pubDate: 2018-09-22
-categories: ['React', 'Webpack', 'JavaScript']
+categories: ["React", "Webpack", "JavaScript"]
-group: 'Software Development'
+group: "Software Development"
 ---

 I love template projects.